 Shockwave therapy is a non-surgical, non-invasive podiatric treatment option for patients with plantar fasciitis and tendonitis.
-Plantar fasiitis is the inflammation of the plantar fascia, a tissue that connects the heel to toe bones.
+Plantar fasciitis is the inflammation of the plantar fascia, a tissue that connects the heel to toe bones.
 Tendonitis is the inflammation of tendons in the foot.

 These conditions can make it difficult to run, jog, walk, or even stand.
 Our professional team and doctors at Newtown Foot and Ankle Specialists want to help patients with these conditions treat their chronic pain, and as a result, regain their independence with shockwave therapy.

-Extracorporeal shockwave therapy uses pressure waves to deliver a mechanical force to the body’s tissues which allow them to heal.
+Extracorporeal shockwave therapy uses pressure waves to deliver a mechanical force to the body’s tissues which allows them to heal.
 Our patients may find that shockwave therapy can benefit them in many other ways while also relieving their chronic foot pain.